 - Do you want to reduce dependence on glasses for distance AND near activities?

-When you come in for your consultation, we’ll talk about the ways you use your vision.
-Because at Oklahoma Medical Eye Group we want you to focus on the result you want from surgery.
+When you come in for your consultation, we will talk about the ways you use your vision.
+Because at OMEG, your goals are our goals.
+We want to focus on the results you want from surgery.

 Think about the following: